Nthompson096/win95-qemu-scripts/README.md

 Sadly I have no idea what is causing this, like I said this OS is old so expect issues.
 Recently decided to remove -soundhw sb16 in the scripts but you can readd it if you'd like; be warned I had issues with BSOD.

+Alternatively it would be best to just run the machine in virt-manager with the xml document I have provided below as it fixes the sound issue.

 There is a wiki for a work around however:

 https://wiki.osdev.org/Sound_Blaster_16#QEMU_support